Active Voice Writing Tips

 In scientific writing, there are two basic ways of constructing a sentence: the passive voice and the active voice.
 In the passive voice, the subject of the sentence is acted upon by the verb.
 For example, “The experiment was conducted by the scientist.”
 In the active voice, on the other hand, the subject of the sentence performs the action of the verb.

 So, it would read, “The scientist conducted the experiment.”
 The passive voice has its place in scientific writing – especially in lab reports – but it’s important to remember that using too much of it can make your writing sound dense and difficult to follow.
 In general, it’s best to stick to the active voice whenever possible.
-Not only will your writing be more concise, but it will also be easier for readers to understand.
+Not only will your writing be more concise, but it will also be easier for What is the Future of the Active Voice in Writing?

 The active voice is the future of writing.
 In a world where the internet gives everyone a platform to share their thoughts and ideas, it’s more important than ever to be clear, concise, and persuasive in your writing.
 The active voice helps you do just that.
 By using short, declarative sentences, it forces you to be clear and direct in your writing.